UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/bot_parameterization.md

 ### Possible disputer config options

 - `DISPUTER_CONFIG` [optional]: enables the override of specific bot settings.
 Contains the following sub-settings:
-  - `disputeDelay`: Amount of time to wait after the request timestamp of the liquidation to be disputed.
+  - `disputeDelay`: Amount of time (in seconds) to wait after the request timestamp of the liquidation to be disputed.
 This makes the reading of the historical price more reliable.
-Denominated in seconds.
   - `txnGasLimit`: Gas limit to set for sending on-chain transactions.
 - `DISPUTER_OVERRIDE_PRICE`[optional]: override the disputer input price.
 Can be used if there is an error in the bots price feed to force disputes at a given price.